fraudrankr/api-docs/source/index.md

 Parameter | Required | Description
 --------- | ------- | -----------
-transaction_id | true | ID of the transaction in your system. label | yes | Label of the event e.g. chargeback.
+transaction_id | yes | ID of the transaction in your system. label | yes | Label of the event e.g. chargeback.
 See restrictions bellow. reason | no | Card scheme reason code e.g. 30.